 Every so often, do you find yourself looking back on your life and appreciate how much you’ve grown?
 I don’t do it often enough but was able to enjoy how much has happened since I last updated this page.
 Below are a few accolades.
 I hope you enjoy and if you have any question or feel inspired to start your Personal Chef Journey or any of the other avenues you find interesting below… don’t hesitate to contact us at email@example.com to set up a coffee date!
 We are a woman based entrepreneurial building company who thrives on collaboration and enjoys aiding anyone and everyone on their professional journey!

-My name is Adreeanna Black and I am a long time cook turned Professional Personal Chef turned Culinary instructor, a 501(c)3 Nonprofit director and creator of 7B Culinary Connections Inc., a Precision Nutrition Coach and overall food health fanatic.
+My name is Adreeanna Black and I am a long time cook turned Professional Personal Chef turned Culinary instructor, a 501(c)3 Nonprofit director and creator of 7B Culinary Connections Inc., a Precision Nutrition Coach, a Personal Trainer for Pre and Postnatal Women and just an overall food and health fanatic.